fatems/cli-todo/README.md

     *   `help` (for a list of interactive commands)
     *   `exit` (to quit interactive mode)

-    *Note: In interactive mode, auto-save will periodically save your list in the background.*
+    *Note: In interactive mode, auto-save will periodically save your list in the background.
+Advanced listing options (filtering and sorting) are only available in single-command mode.*

 ## Configuration